lypoluz/web-scripts/README.md

 # web-scripts
-scripts for tempermonkey and stylus
+scripts for tampermonkey and stylus